Sketching and Embedding are Equivalent for Norms

 The reason we can not apply Theorem~\ref{thm:l_1log} and get a clean quantitative lower bound for sketches of $\EMD_n$ is the factor $\log(\dim X)$ in Theorem~\ref{thm:l_1log}.
 Indeed, the lower bound on the distortion of an embedding of $\EMD_n$ into $\ell_1$ proved in~\cite{NS} is $\Omega(\sqrt{\log n})$, which is smaller than $\log(\dim X) = \Theta(\log n)$.

-Strictly speaking, $\EMD_n$ is a~generalization of the version of $\EMD$ metric commonly used in computer science applications: given two weighted sets $A,B\subset [n]^2$ of the same total weight, their $\EMD$ distance is the min-cost matching between $A$ and $B$.
-Nevertheless we show in Appendix~\ref{apx:emdReduction} that efficient sketching of $\EMD$ on weighted sets implies efficient sketching of the $\EMD_n$ norm.
+We note that $\EMD_n$ is a (slight) generalization of the $\EMD$ metric version commonly used in computer science applications.
+In the latter, given two weighted sets $A,B\subset [n]^2$ of the same total weight, one has to solve, using only their sketches $\sk(A), \sk(B)$, the $\DTEP(\EMD, D)$ problem where the $\EMD$ distance is the min-cost matching between $A$ and $B$.
+Observe that the weights used in the sets $A,B\subset [n]^2$ are all positive.
+The slight difference is that in $DTEP(\EMD_n,D)$, which asks analogously to estimate $\|p-q\|_{\EMD}$, each of $p,q\in \Rbb^{[n]^2}$ has both ``positive'' and ``negative'' parts.
+Nevertheless, we show in Appendix~\ref{apx:emdReduction} that efficient sketching of $\EMD$ on weighted sets implies efficient sketching of the $\EMD_n$ norm.
 Hence, the non-sketchability of $\EMD_n$ norm applies to $\EMD$ on weighted sets as well.